-A Board member suggested that the Strategy should be re-worked before it went out to consultation but generally Board members felt that, the consultation should go ahead.
-The Chairman agreed it should be a Worcestershire Strategy and that the consultation should go ahead, but with a longer consultation time that allowed the Council to listen and be prepared to amend the Strategy.
+A Board member suggested that the strategy should be re-worked before it went out to consultation but generally Board Members felt that if the process and what was being consulted on were clarified, the consultation should go ahead.

+Worcestershire was a well-connected pioneer so should ensure it worked well with partners.
+The last carers' strategy had been considered a Worcestershire Strategy rather than a Council Strategy.
+The Chairman agreed it should be a Worcestershire Strategy and that the consultation should go ahead, but with a longer consultation time that allowed the Council to listen and be prepared to amend the strategy.

-- a) Considered and discussed the content of the Draft Adult Carers' Strategy for Worcestershire; - b) Authorised consultation on this Strategy and requested that a progress report on the extended consultation, the Young Carers' Strategy and the potential to develop an all age Carers' Strategy be brought back to the Board in January 2015 for consideration, - c) Request that the final strategy(ies) be brought back for consideration and sign off in March 2015.
+- a) Considered and discussed the content of the Draft Adult Carers' Strategy for Worcestershire; - b) Authorised consultation on this strategy and requested that a progress report on the extended consultation and the integration of the adults with the children and young people's strategy be brought back to the Board in January 2015 for consideration, - c) Request that the integrated strategy be brought back for consideration and sign off in March 2015.